johnschoeman/graphql-demo/GraphQL_Slides.md

 - GraphQL is a specification, not a specific language, library, or framework.

+- GraphQL is a server-side technology and is frontend framework agnositic.

 ---

 ## How Does GraphQL Work?

 ---

-GraphQL provides a complete description of the data in your API by defining a strongly typed schema which dictactes an abstracted graph of the application data.
+GraphQL provides a complete description of the data in your API by defining a strongly typed ***schema*** which dictactes an abstracted graph of the application data.

 ---